gravitational/teleport/docs/4.2/production.md

 * What does your existing network configuration look like?
     * Are you able to administer the network firewall rules yourself or do you need to work with a network admin?
     * Are these nodes accessible to the public Internet or behind NAT?
-* Which users ([Roles or ClusterRole](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) on k8s) are set up on the existing system?
+* Which users, ([Roles or ClusterRoles](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) on k8s) are set up on the existing system?
-   * Can you add new users or Roles yourself or do you need to work with a system administrator ?
+   * Can you add new users or Roles yourself or do you need to work with a system administrator?

 ## Firewall Configuration